Customs personnel seize arms at Torkham border

 LANDIKOTAL: Pakistan Customs officials recovered weapons from a loaded truck at Torkham border and arrested the driver, an official said on Friday.

-He said the truck was loaded with soap stone but during the search, they recovered seven imported pistols, 23 magazines, two M4 automatic guns, binoculars and other gun parts from the truck’s hidden cavities.
+He said the truck was loaded with soap stone but during search, they recovered seven imported pistols, 23 magazines, two M4 automatic guns, binoculars and other gun parts from the truck’s hidden cavities.
+The truck driver identified as Hazrat Bilal was also arrested.